MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Leaderboard/Leaderboard.md

 3. [Rename](https://support.office.com/en-us/article/rename-an-excel-table-fbf49a4f-82a3-43eb-8ba2-44d21233b114) excel table as "Leaderboardyyyymmdd" E.g, Leaderboard20190431 for the day 2019/04/31(yy/mm/dd)

-4. Save this file in one drive for business
+4. Save this file in OneDrive for Business

    > Note: Flow automatically picks up the excel data of that day based on the table name and sends the card.